-Think of your content strategy as the foundation of a house.
-Without a strong foundation, everything you build on top will eventually crumble.
-With the right strategy, every article you publish strengthens your website and brings you closer to monetisation success.
+Think of your content plan like the base of a house.
+Without a strong base, everything falls apart.
+With the right plan, every article makes your website stronger.
+It brings you closer to making money from your site.

 What You Will Learn:

-- The 5-pillar content framework that gets AdSense approval
+- The 5-step plan that gets AdSense approval

-- How to identify topics that attract high-paying advertisers
+- How to find topics that bring in good-paying ads

-- A 90-day content calendar template ready to use
+- A 90-day content calendar you can use right away

-- How to measure and improve content performance
+- How to track and improve how your content does

 What is a Content Strategy and Why Does It Matter?

-A content strategy is your master plan for creating, publishing, and managing content.
-It answers three critical questions: What will you write about?
-Who are you writing for?
-How will your content achieve your goals?
+A content strategy is your master plan for writing and sharing content.
+It answers three big questions: What will you write about?
+Who will read it?
+How will it help you reach your goals?

-"We want sites to have a substantial amount of content that provides value to users.
-A site with only a few pages or posts, or one that lacks original content, may not meet our quality standards."
+"We want sites to have a good amount of content that helps users.
+A site with only a few pages may not meet our quality standards."

 — Google AdSense Program Policies